BELLY DANCE !

 Sandra – aka Alexandra

-Alexandra is a passionate, fun & very experienced teacher and performer.
-For over 25 years many happy students are eager for their secret woman’s business time !
+Alexandra is a passionate, fun & very experienced teacher, for over 25 years many happy students are eager for their secret woman’s business time !

 The ancient art of belly dance is as timeless as the beating of the drums.